 When Is Latency a Problem?

-For some, when using a DJ controller, digital latency can be an issue, especially with models that aren’t designed to be integrated with a specific software app.
-However, if you’re using a DJ controller with a software program that was designed specifically for that model, then the chances are that latency will not be a problem for you.
+For some, when using a DJ controller, digital latency can be an issue, especially with models that aren’t designed to be integrated with a specific program.
+However, if you’re using a DJ controller with a software that was designed specifically for that model, then the chances are that latency will not be a problem for you.

 Can You Scratch with Entry-Level Gear?